2019-2020 Undergraduate & Graduate Catalog

 - completed the following courses with a 2.5 or higher combined GPA.
 Transfer student grades for comparable classes being transferred into Grand Valley will be used to calculate this combined GPA.

 Any student with guest student status (a degree-seeking student at another college or university who is taking classes at Grand Valley for one semester) must meet the criteria set for all nonbusiness students at Grand Valley State University.
-Accordingly, a guest student must be a student in good standing at his or her home institution to enroll in any 300- or 400-level courses at the Seidman College of Business.
-An unofficial transcript from each college/university attended is required to assess registration access to 300/400-level business courses.
+Accordingly, a guest student must be a student in good standing at their home institution to enroll in any 300- or 400-level courses at the Seidman College of Business.
+An unofficial transcript from each institution attended is required to assess registration access to 300/400-level business courses.

 All business students must complete the general education requirements (see section on General Education).
 This program will develop a base of general education upon which business administration education will rest.
 Included is a broad spectrum of liberal arts, mathematics, and science courses.
-During their junior and senior years, students will take a variety of business administration courses in different areas to give them a strong general business and administration background.
+During their junior and senior years, students will take a variety of business administration courses in different areas that provide a strong general business and administration background.
 Additionally, they will complete courses applicable to one of the specific majors offered.

 The graduate business programs are open to qualified individuals with a bachelor's degree from accredited colleges and universities.

-No particular undergraduate major is necessary for students selecting the M.B.A., M.S.A., or M.S.T. programs, although candidates may be required to complete background coursework in business subjects before attempting advanced work.
+No particular undergraduate major is necessary for students selecting the M.B.A., M.S.A., or M.S.T. programs, although candidates may be required to show proof of foundational competencies in business subjects before attempting advanced work.
 It is recommended that M.S.T. students have a background in accounting or law.

-Candidates are admitted to the master's degree programs in business administration, accounting, or taxation based on criteria that have been shown to predict success in graduate business programs, including performance on the Graduate Management Admission Test (GMAT) of 500, (see the following for scholastic index criteria), previous undergraduate and graduate academic performance, and evidence of other competencies related to academic program and workplace success.
+Candidates are admitted to the master's degree programs in business administration, accounting, or taxation based on criteria that have been shown to predict success in graduate business programs, including previous academic performance, career history, performance on the Graduate Management Admission Test (GMAT) if required, and evidence of other competencies related to academic program and workplace success.
 A TOEFL score of at least 80 (IBT) is also required of applicants whose first language is not English.

 To apply, students should